What is Backflow?

 In Ohio, the responsibility for preventing backflow is divided.
 In general, state and local plumbing inspectors have authority over plumbing systems within buildings while the Ohio EPA and City regulate protection of the distribution system at each service connection.

 Water customers have the ultimate responsibility for properly maintaining their plumbing systems.
 It is the homeowners or customer's responsibility to ensure that cross connections are not created and that all required backflow prevention devices are tested yearly and are in operable condition.
-Records of installation and testing are required.
+Records of installation and testing are required for each device owner.

 Ohio Administrative Code Chapter 3745-95 requires the Munroe Falls Water Department to protect the public water system from cross connections and prevent backflow situations.
 The City must conduct cross connection control inspections of water customers' property to evaluate hazards.
 In short, the City of Munroe Falls Water Dept must, by law, do everything reasonably possible to protect the public water system from contamination.